norah-aln/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This project contains C programs that demonstrate the use of functions and nested loops.

+## Learning Objectives
+- What are nested loops and how to use them
+- What is a function and how do you use functions
+- What is the difference between a declaration and a definition of a function
+- What is a prototype
+- Scope of variables
+- What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
+- What are header files and how to to use them with #include

 ## Tasks

 0. **0-putchar.c** - Program that prints _putchar